mghondo/Bootstrap2WordpressHTML/README.md

 This is a static site ready to be installed into Wordpress.
 Please also refer to Bootstrap2WordpressFinal for the final Wordpress installed code.
 It will be posted shortly.

-This is based on Brad Hussey's Course on Udemy call 'Bootstrap to Wordpress.'
+This is based on Brad Hussey's Course on Udemy called 'Bootstrap to Wordpress.'

 ## Syncing Images